-11. The Committee on the Graduate School, of which the Dean of the Graduate School shall be Chairman, and the Director of Admissions, Secretary, shall have charge of graduate courses of study and of students working for advanced degrees and shall act with power upon applications for fellowships and graduate scholarships.
+- 9. There shall be Standing Committees on the following: Graduate School Policy, Undergraduate Policy, First Two Years, General Education, Undergraduate Courses, Academic Regulations, Student Aid, Student Environment, Discipline, Examinations, Admissions, First-Year Records, Second-Year Records, Third-Year Records, Fourth-Year Records, Nominations, and Library. - 10.
+The Committee on Graduate School Policy, of which the Dean of the Graduate School shall be Chairman, and the Director of Admissions, Secretary, shall have charge of graduate courses of study and of students working for advanced degrees and shall act with power upon applications for fellowships and graduate scholarships.
 With the exception of ex-officio members, each member of this Committee shall be a member of the Committee on Graduate Students of the Department which he represents.
-The Committee shall report to the Faculty recommendations on matters of policy requiring Faculty action and recommendations for the award of advanced degrees and the appointment of Fellows.
+The Committee shall report to the Faculty recommendations on matters of policy requiring Faculty action and recommendations for the award of advanced degrees and the appointment of Fellows. - 11.
+The Committee on Undergraduate Policy shall consist of a Chairman appointed from the Faculty by the President to serve at the pleasure of the President, of the Chairman of the Faculty (ex-officio) and of eight elected members, provided that among the eight there shall always be at least one representative from each of the Schools of Architecture and Planning, Engineering, Humanities and Social Studies, and Science.
+Two members shall be elected each year for four-year terms.